Therapist

 My professional background

 I love supporting folks who are ready to grow.
 You can be scared.
 You can be doubtful.
-You don’t even need to have hope, but if you want to have hope that things can change for the better, please email or call.
+If you want to have hope that things can change for the better, please email or call.

-To learn more about my approach to stress-free college prep, please visit my career and college exploration course for parents: Geek Guild.
+To learn more about my approach to stress-free college prep, please visit my career and college exploration coaching program for parents: Joyful College Prep.

 (she/her/hers)